CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 46: March 15th, 2017

+**Today's Progress**: Completed lesson 14 and 15 of Javascript 30.

+**Thoughts**: As I have said the last few days these really are great classes and I am learning a lot of Javascript here.
+I am starting to get an itch for diving back into a project but for now I think I want to keep plugging away at these.

 ### Day 45: March 13th, 2017

 **Today's Progress**: Completed lesson 12 and 13 on Javascript 30.